 Having updated with the algorithmic software, the HawkEye Fishtrax 1C Fish Finder cuts down the chances of giving you false readings.

 The LED backlight mode consumes low power and will not cause the battery to heat up the device.
 Its easy-touch programming, too, makes FishTrax 1C a great pick for kayakers.
+Without any doubt, Hawkeye Fishtrax is the best kayak fish finder in the industry.

 Color screen of HD quality